 Under the terms of the Credit Agreement, the Company is required to comply with certain covenants, the terms of which are customary and include a Consolidated Net Total Leverage Ratio and a Consolidated Net Interest Coverage Ratio.
 The Consolidated Net Total Leverage Ratio is calculated as total outstanding debt less the lower of (a) unrestricted cash or (b) \$75.0 million divided by Consolidated EBITDA (as defined by the Credit Agreement).
-With certain exceptions, the covenant requires the Consolidated Net Total Leverage Ratio to be less than 4.00, calculated over the previous twelve months.
-The Consolidated Net Interest Coverage Ratio is calculated as Consolidated EBITDA divided by Consolidated Net Interest Expense over the previous twelve months, all defined by the Credit Agreement.
+With certain exceptions, the covenant requires the Consolidated Net Total Leverage Ratio is calculated as Consolidated as Consolidated over the previous twelve months.
+The Consolidated Net Interest Coverage Ratio is calculated as Consolidated EBITDA divided by Consolidated Net Interest Coverage Ratio is calculated as Consolidated EBITDA divided by Consolidated Net Interest Expense over the previous twelve months, all defined by the Credit Agreement.
 The covenant requires a Consolidated Net Interest Coverage Ratio of 3.00 or greater.
 As of September 30, 2023, the Company calculated a Consolidated Net Total Leverage Ratio of 2.19 and Consolidated Net Interest Coverage Ratio of 6.28.
 The Company was in compliance with all applicable covenants under the Credit Agreement as of September 30, 2023.
 We do not believe that the covenants represent a significant restriction to our ability to successfully operate the business or to pay our dividends.